 Behavioral health promotion efforts are intended to raise awareness about specific substance use concerns, provide universal outreach to your community, and facilitate the intentional coordination of population health promotion efforts by community coalitions.
 Collecting data about these types of efforts is one of the more difficult data collection tasks in CAST.
-It is difficult because the scope of activities is broad and can be undertaken by a diverse set of stakeholders.8
+It is difficult because the scope of activities is broad and can be undertaken by a diverse set of stakeholders.

-While all three components of promotion indicate unmet need, marketing advertisements are estimated to have a greater unmet need than the other two components of the category.
-All three components have room for capacity growth.
-However, focusing on marketing advertisements is likely to reach the broadest audience and is therefore a priority for the region.
+While two of the three components of promotion indicate unmet need, marketing advertisements are estimated to have a greater unmet need than the other two components of the category.
+This aligns with discussion documented in minutes of the RBH Policy Board, following a presentation on Nevada's 2-1-1 system.
+Focusing on marketing advertisements is likely to reach the broadest audience to raise awareness of what services are available and how to access them while reducing stigma.
+Therefore it is recommended that marketing advertisements are a priority for the region.